jhylin/Adverse_drug_reactions/README.md

 - words_tensors.py - for converting ADRs into PyTorch tensors
 - Tensors_for_adrs_interactive.py - showing step-by-step outputs how the words_tensors.py is constructed (to be used in VS Code where each line of code can be run like a Jupyter cell)

-A few different .tsv/.csv files of CYP3A4 substrates data or their SMILES (*note: this may change later while trying to streamline files after data collections*):
+A few different .tsv/.csv files containing ADRs and/or SMILES data for CYP substrates (*note: this may change later while trying to streamline files after data collections*):
 - All_CYP3A4_substrates - contains all CYP3A4 substrates (drug names), drug classes along with their ADRs and reference sources
 - CYP3A4_mod_substrates.csv - contains only moderate CYP3A4 substrates, drug classes along with their ADRs and reference sources
 - CYP3A4_strong_substrates.csv - contains only strong CYP3A4 substrates, drug classes along with their ADRs and reference sources